Jace254/joash.me/content/blog/getting-started-with-css-animations.md

 ---

+### Transition Timing Functions

-This is just a simple example you can further create a more impactful animation with the use of a `transition-timing-function`.
+You can further create a more impactful animation with the use of a `transition-timing-function`.
 This affects how an animation plays out in terms of speed.
 There's various _timing functions_ that can be used:

 - <span style="color:orange">ease</span> - specifies a transition effect with a slow start, then fast, then end slowly (this is default)
 - <span style="color:orange">linear</span> - specifies a transition effect with the same speed from start to end